South East Sussex

 • Old Bell Inn 33 The Mint Rye TN31 7EN Telephone(01797) 223323

 Claimed to be the oldest pub in Rye, this wonderful 15th century building, extended about 200 years later, is located amongst the cobbled streets of Rye.
 It has a dark wood interior and a bare wooden boarded floor and a small garden at the front.
 There are two handpumps on the bar counter and a limited food menu.
-At lunchtime the whole pub is laid for diners, there are signs on the tables 'Diners only 12 to 4' and drinkers are only tolerated if the pub is not busy.
-In addition often the pub often does not adhere to its published opening hours.
+Cask beers include house beers, one or other of Old Bell Bitter or Old Bell Pale have been on offer at different times, both from Laine Brewery.
+In addition the pub often does not adhere to its published opening hours.

 • Pipemakers Arms Wish Ward Rye TN31 7DH Telephone(01797) 229961

 Just a short level walk from the railway station and all bus routes.
 Named after a former pipe factory across the road this is a large friendly pub with three interconnecting areas served by a central horseshoe bar.
 There are wooden beams and ample comfortable seating.
 Live music is a feature at weekends.
-As the landlady's former career was that of an horologist.
 The pub may close earlier in the evening than the stated time if it is very quiet.

 • Queen's Head 19 Landgate Rye TN31 7LH Telephone(01797) 226929